DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/continued.md

 Why did angel fall?

-Fallen angel - as name suggests, it is a angel that has fallen from heaven.
+Fallen angel - as name suggests, it is an angel that has fallen from heaven.
-This time it is a <span title="Written as enemy">theme</span> of this volume.
+This time it is the <span title="Written as enemy">theme</span> of this volume.
 Still, to add some twist to it, in this novel I explored another meaning behind angels losing their wings.
 Why does fallen angel acquire the strength?
 And then why the price for it are wings?